Kuttamuwa stele

 The Kuttamuwa stele is an 800 lb basalt funerary stele with an Aramaic inscription referring to Kuttamuwa, an 8th-century BCE royal official.
-It was found in Sam'al, in southeastern Turkey, in 2008, by the Neubauer Expedition of the Oriental Institute at the University of Chicago.
+It was found in Samʾal, in southeastern Turkey, in 2008, by the Neubauer Expedition of the Oriental Institute at the University of Chicago.

 Description

 The stele measures 3 ft tall and 2 ft wide.
-It was a stele for Kuttamuwa, an 8th-century BCE royal official from Sam'al who ordered an inscribed stele, that was to be erected upon his death.
+It was a stele for Kuttamuwa, an 8th-century BCE royal official from Samʾal who ordered an inscribed stele, that was to be erected upon his death.

 Inscription

 The inscription requested that his mourners commemorate his life and his afterlife with feasts "for my soul that is in this stele."
 It is one of the earliest references in a Near East culture to a soul as a separate entity from the body.